It was like the internet had just vomited all over my screen.

 Either way, when you let go of attachment, you let go of fear.
 When you let go of fear, you become strong in all the ways that truly matter.

-You don’t need the praise of others to feel good about yourself.
-The very idea of wanting your ego to be stroked is laughable, petty, ludicrous.
+Suddenly, you don’t need the praise of others to feel good about yourself.
+The very idea of wanting your ego to be stroked becomes laughable, petty, ludicrous.
 And why on earth would you allow yourself to feel threatened by things like, say, women’s equality, or the sexual orientations or gender identities of others?

 Rise above your needy, desperate, insecure nonsense.
 You’re better than this.